Point Roberts, Washington: Economy

 Many of the area's businesses serve weekend and recreational visitors from Greater Vancouver.
-Canadians visit for cheaper American gasoline, alcohol, and food when the Canadian dollar is strong; Americans from Point Roberts do the same in Canada.
-Many Canadians visited its bars and nightclubs on Sundays until Sunday drinking was legalized in British Columbia in 1986.
-The local post office and several private companies rent many post office boxes to individuals and businesses from the Greater Vancouver area, who find it a convenient and fast way to receive mail and parcels from the United States without paying for cross-border shipping costs.
-The U.S. Consulate General in Vancouver also used the Point Roberts post office, but it has since changed to using one in Blaine, directly on the border.
+Canadians visit for cheaper American gasoline, alcohol, and food when the Canadian Dollar is strong; Americans from Point Roberts seek goods which are cheaper in Canada.
+Many Canadians visited its bars and nightclubs on Sundays, until Sunday drinking was legalized in British Columbia in 1986.
+The local post office and several private companies rent many post office boxes to individuals and businesses from the Greater Vancouver area, who find it a convenient and fast way to receive mail and parcels from the United States without paying for cross-border shipping costs, or as a delivery point for online purchases when American sellers do not ship outside the United States.
+Forty times more Canadians have mailboxes in Points Roberts than the number of residents.
+The U.S. Consulate General in Vancouver also used the Point Roberts post office, but it has since changed to using one in Blaine, Washington, on the contiguous border.

 Because entry to Point Roberts from the rest of the U.S. requires two international border crossings, it has sometimes been described as "the best gated community in the U.S." Residents enjoy a low crime rate, with a high local security presence.
+Popular folklore describes the town as a popular resettlement site for the US Federal Witness Protection Program, assisting informants who testify against criminals to relocate under new identities for their protection.

-While there is one doctor's clinic, there is no hospital, dentist, pharmacist or veterinarian, and because American health insurers will not pay for treatment from Canadian providers, Point Roberts residents usually seek medical care in Bellingham, Washington, although Vancouver is closer.
+While there is one doctor's clinic, there is no hospital, dentist, pharmacist or veterinarian.
+Point Roberts residents usually seek medical care in Bellingham, Washington, although Vancouver is closer, because American health insurers will not pay for treatment from Canadian providers.

-Point Roberts has a single grocery store, which threatened to close in July 2021 due to the prolonged COVID-19 travel restrictions.
-An emergency grant of $100,000 from the state government was approved in late June to prevent its closure.
+Point Roberts has a single grocery store, which threatened to close in July 2021 due to the prolonged travel restrictions due to the COVID-19 pandemic.
+An emergency grant of US$100,000 from the state government was approved in late June to prevent its closure.

+After US president Donald Trump in 2025 introduced a 25% tariff on Canadian goods and was suggesting that Canada should become a US state, Canadians who objected boycotted US goods; this led to a 30% drop in Canadian visitors to Point Roberts, causing some businesses to close and others to relocate to Canada, a situation said to be worse than during the pandemic.
+Local people were concerned that Point Roberts as they know it could cease to exist if the government did not help.